Thomas Hudner and Jesse LeRoy Brown

 Tom Hudner promised his friend that he would.
 Lieutenant Ward informed Tom it was time to go, that nothing more could be done.
 In the fading twilight, Lieutenant Thomas Hudner peered once more into the shattered cockpit of the Corsair.
 Jesse no longer spoke.
 He was unconscious and fading fast.
 Tom Hudner had crashed his plane on a mountainside to rescue a friend, something the Navy would certainly frown on.
 In the end, it had been for naught.
 As the helicopter lifted off Thomas Hudner looked back one last time at the crash site, and Jesse Brown sitting motionless in the open cockpit.

-"One of the worst things when something has happened to you is the feeling that you're alone," Thomas Hudner later said.
-"Just being with him to give him as much comfort as we could was worth the effort."
+"One of the worst things, when something has happened to you, is the feeling that you're alone," Thomas Hudner later said.
+"Just being with him to give him as much comfort as we could be worth the effort."
 Tom Hudner is also quick to point out that he would have done the same for any of the other men in the squadron, and they for him.
-"I just happened to be the one that went in that day," he says.
+"I just happened to be the one that went on that day," he says.
 "If it hadn't been me, it would have been one of the others (pilots)."